nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting an appointment  <a name="delete-appointment"/>
 1. Deleting an appointment while all appointments are being shown

-    1. Prerequisites: list all appointments using the `appt -l` command.
+    1. Prerequisites: list all appointments using the `appt -f` command.
 Multiple appointments in the list.

     1. Test case: `appt -d 1`<br>
        Expected: First appointment is deleted from the list.
 Details of the deleted appointment shown in the response box.